svanderburg/disnix-proxy-example/README.md

 network of virtual machines:

     $ disnixos-vm-env -s services-with-proxy.nix -n network.nix -d distribution-with-proxy.nix

+The variant with socket activation can be deployed as follows:

+    $ disnixos-vm-env -s services-with-socketactivation.nix -n network.nix -d distribution-without-proxy.nix

 The disadvantage of using the virtualization extension is that no upgrades can be performed and thus the locking mechanism cannot be used.